 If you can handle the heat, you will be able to reap a few health benefits from these little, spicy chile peppers.
 Scotch bonnets are a good source of vitamins such as vitamin A, vitamin C, and vitamin B, as well as iron, niacin, riboflavin, and magnesium.
 They are also high in dietary fiber, phytochemicals, carotenoids, and flavonoids.

 The chemical capsaicin not only makes these peppers spicy but also has been shown to offer medicinal properties.
-Capsaicin can be used to treat different types of pain such as headaches, osteoarthritis, and rheumatoid pain, and painful diabetic neuropathy.
+Capsaicin can be used to treat different types of pain such as headaches, osteoarthritis, rheumatoid pain, and painful diabetic neuropathy.
 It can also relieve chest congestion and prevent sinusitis.
 Researchers have also found capsaicin may help prevent and block the growth of cancer cells and reduce the onset of cardiovascular diseases.

 Variations